ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

   - Change Image version : Image version have to match with EKS Cluster Version

   - In the Command level add : --balance-similar-node-groups and --skip-nodes-with-system-pods=false

+  - The next thing I need to add is in Deployment component : `cluster-autoscaler.kubernetes.io/safe-to-evict: "false"` .
+This mean that Autoscaler will not accidentally evict itself when scaling down nodes, which would mean that Auto scaler will not be able to manage the Cluster Anymore .
+So we are trying to prevent this by setting this annotation to false

-- To check pods in kube-system namespace : kubectl get pod -n kube-system
+To check pods in kube-system namespace : kubectl get pod -n kube-system

- - In Kube-system For each Node I have these processes : KubeProxy (One of Worker Proccess) and awsNodes proccesses run on each Nodes, , DNScore no need to sit on every Nodes .
+In Kube-system For each Node I have these processes : KubeProxy (One of Worker Proccess) and awsNodes proccesses run on each Nodes, , DNScore no need to sit on every Nodes .
 Also I can see autoScaler pod run in one of Intances as well

- - If I add another Node these awsNoes and KubeProxy Pods will get scheduled on the new Node as well
+If I add another Node these awsNoes and KubeProxy Pods will get scheduled on the new Node as well

-- To see Which Instances run the Autoscaler : `kubectl get pods -n kube-system <autoscaler-pod-name> -o wide`, then I get the Node name so I can see its logs : `kubectl logs <Node-name>` .
+To see Which Instances run the Autoscaler : `kubectl get pods -n kube-system <autoscaler-pod-name> -o wide`, then I get the Node name so I can see its logs : `kubectl logs <Node-name>` .

-- To make a logs easier to read : `kubectl logs <Node-name> > as-logs.txt`
+To make a logs easier to read : `kubectl logs <Node-name> > as-logs.txt`

- - In the Logs I can see couple of time of Caculating no need Node, Scale down started , No candidate for Scale Down
+In the Logs I can see couple of time of Caculating no need Node, Scale down started , No candidate for Scale Down

- - To test it I change the Autoscaling Group min to 1 .
+To test it I change the Autoscaling Group min to 1 .
 Once the NodeGroup Configuration get Updated and the Autoscaler run again to reevalute the status .
 I can see that NodeGroup will scale to down to just 1 Instances .
 Now that Autoscaler has run again with a new configuration .

-  - After the Configuration changed to Autoscaler started scale down processes .
+After the Configuration changed to Autoscaler started scale down processes .
 Here I see autoscaler will check out the Nodes in the AutoScaling Group and as part of the Scale down processes, it will actually analyze when the Instaces were last used .
 After this evaluation, the Preparing for removing this Nodes will actually get started .
 And I can see a Auto Scaling Pod from my Cluster is being moved to another Node.
 So Autoscaler decided lets move the Node right here, which happen to be the First one of the two and the AutoScaler itself was scheudeded in that Node so it need to move that Pod to another Node

-  - Also at the begining each EC2 Instances or Worker Node has its own default process running there .
+Also at the begining each EC2 Instances or Worker Node has its own default process running there .
 These processes are there when EC2 initilized and these are Kubernetess Processes

-  - Toward down the part of Logs .
+Toward down the part of Logs .
 The pod are actually get deleted as part of the process so I can see this Clean up message

 ----Advantage----